Making your own flour can appear daunting, but the process is actually rather straightforward.

 These pancakes from the BBC are a good and easy recipe for tasty mornings.

-- Sift all the flours and salt into a large bowl.
-Create a well in the center.
+- Sift all the flour and salt into a large bowl.
+Create a well in the center

 - Cook the pancakes as you please!